autonomousresourcemanagement.com

 Safety & sandbox layer

-Wasm-sandboxed tool execution, Byzantine Fault Tolerant consensus, hallucination detection, and mandate scope verification at every boundary.
+Wasm-sandboxed tool execution, Byzantine fault-tolerant consensus, hallucination detection, and mandate scope verification at every boundary.

 L3